Chomp

 A move in the game of Chomp, removing two blocks: a player has chosen a block to "eat", and must also eat the block below it.
 The top-left block is "poisoned" and whoever eats it loses the game.

 Chomp is a two-player strategy game played on a rectangular grid made up of smaller square cells, which can be thought of as the blocks of a chocolate bar.
 The players take it in turns to choose one block and "eat it" (remove from the board), together with those that are below it and to its right.
-The top left block is "poisoned" and the player who eats this loses.
+The top left block is "poisoned" and the player who eats it loses.

 The chocolate-bar formulation of Chomp is due to David Gale, but an equivalent game expressed in terms of choosing divisors of a fixed integer was published earlier by Frederik Schuh.

 Chomp is a special case of a poset game where the partially ordered set on which the game is played is a product of total orders with the minimal element (poisonous block) removed.